Karl August Baars

 Baars was a lawyer.
 He was elected to the Estonian Provincial Assembly, which governed the Autonomous Governorate of Estonia between 1917 and 1919, and served as the First Assistant Chairman between 27 November 1918 and 3 February 1919.
 He sat on the Asutav Kogu (Constituent Assembly) and each of the first five legislatures of the newly formed Riigikogu, between 1920 and 1934.
 He was Minister of Finance between 26 October 1920 and 25 January 1921, and served twice as Minister of Justice: between 14 and 25 January 1921 and between 1 April and 14 May 1924.

-Baars was arrested during the Soviet occupation of Estonia during the Second World War, and was sentenced to death and transported to the Kirov Oblast.
+Baars was arrested during the Soviet occupation of Estonia during the Second World War, and he was sentenced to death and transported to the Kirov Oblast.
 He died on 27 February 1942, before the death sentence could be carried out.